lam-vincent/TMDb-Task-Management-Dashboard/README.md

 - ⚙️ Express - Web application framework for Node.js
 - 🗄️ SQLite - Embedded relational database management system
 - 🛠️ Prisma - Modern database toolkit and ORM

 <p align="right">(<a href="#tmdb-top">back to top</a>)</p>

+## Features

+TMDb offers the following features to simplify your task management:

+- **Task Lists Creation, Editing and Deletion:** Organize your tasks into lists.
+- **Task Creation, Editing and Deletion:** Create new tasks.
+Edit task labels to reflect changes or updates.
+Remove tasks that are no longer relevant or completed.
+- **Drag-and-Drop Interface:** Easily move tasks and task lists using a simple drag-and-drop feature.

+**Hi 👋, I'm new to the development world.
+I hope you like this application and thank you for exploring my project!**

+<p align="right">(<a href="#tmdb-top">back to top</a>)</p>